ten3roberts/flax/README.md

 ## Motivation

 During development of a game in school I used the hecs ECS.
-It is an awesome library, and the author **Ralith** has been awesome in bringing some pull requests in.
+It is an awesome library, and the author [Ralith](https://github.com/Ralith) has been awesome in bringing some pull requests in.

 Despite this, I often made subtle bugs with *similar*.
 The game engine was cluttered with gigantic newtypes for `Velocity`, `Position` with many deref coercions in order to coexist.

+## Unsafe
+This library makes use of unsafe for type erasure and the allocation in storage of ComponentBuffers and Archetypes.

+As such, there are tests covering most, if not all of the unsafe parts of the code, both directly through unit tests and indirectly using integration tests.